 Fragrance Composition:

-- Top notes: bergamot, almond, geranium
+- Top notes: bergamot, almond, geranium, aldehydes

 - Base notes: vanilla, tobacco, ambergris, oakmoss, sandalwood, patchouli, woods, labdanum, musk, tonka bean, vetiver